twhiston/pb/README.md

 ## Roadmap

-- Testing that converts to <-> from all internal blocks to ensure parity
 - Render time expansion of common patchblock operation macros
 - Docker container for testing project golang and C files in CI
 - Test framework